 Defining a Sparkle Measurement Standard for Quality Control of Anti-Glare Displays

-In this 50-minute webinar, International Senior Business Advisor for Radiant Automotive applications Matt Scholz presents a method for repeatable sparkle measurement across users, devices, and systems, with quantifiable results that correlate to human visual perception of display quality.
+Matt Scholz, Automotive Business Leader at Radiant Vision Systems, presents a method for repeatable sparkle measurement across users, devices, and systems, with quantifiable results that correlate to human visual perception of display quality.
 Topics include:

-- The effect of sparkle on display quality
+- The effect of sparkle on visual display quality

-- Standard system specifications and setup for repeatable measurement
+- Standard system specifications and method for repeatable sparkle measurement

 - Setting a sparkle tolerance based on human visual perception